Measurement of the prompt $D^0$ nuclear modification factor in $p$Pb collisions at $\sqrt{s_\mathrm{NN}} = 8.16$ TeV

-The double differential cross-section for prompt \Dz production is measured as a function of $y^*$, the rapidity in the nucleon-nucleon center-of-mass frame and \pt, the transverse momentum with respect to the beam direction.
-The $y^*$ is related to the rapidity in the laboratory frame $y_\mathrm{lab}$ by $y^* = y_\mathrm{lab}-0.465$ for $p$Pb collisions and the positive $z$-axis is defined as the direction of the proton beam.
+The double differential cross-section for prompt \Dz production is measured as a function of $y^*$, the rapidity in the nucleon-nucleon center-of-mass frame, and \pt, the transverse momentum with respect to the beam direction.
+The quantity $y^*$ is related to the rapidity in the laboratory frame $y_\mathrm{lab}$ by $y^* = y_\mathrm{lab}-0.465$ for $p$Pb collisions.
 The differential cross-section in a given (\pt, $y^*$) interval is defined as